Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 The purple and grey blocks represent memoryless hybrid analog and digital circuits.
 The purple are pure phase shifts while the grey also act on DC voltage.
 The orange represent purely analog circuits.
 The green represent the DC component of the oscillator and HSAMs described in detail in the previous subsection.
 The blue represents the AC component of the oscillator and HSAMs.

 Note the digital and analog inputs and output to the processing module.
-The first input of $O$ bits' purpose is to select a grey operation to be applied, meaning the grey modules must each have a unique bit address.
-The number of bits will therefore be $O = \frac{operations}{log(2)}$ bits.
-The input of $Q$ bits is used in the creation of quantum states.
+The first input of O bits\RL{'} purpose is to select a grey operation to be applied, meaning the grey modules must each have a unique bit address.
+The number of bits will therefore be \(O = \frac{operations}{log(2)}\) bits.
+The input of \(Q\) bits is used in the creation of quantum states.
 Each bit directly represents the state of its corresponding qubit.
-For example, during the creation of a state $|1001011010>$, there would be $Q=10$ bits with the values $1001011010$, the state's "bit string".
+For example, during the creation of a state \(|1001011010\rangle\), there would be \(Q = 10\) bits with the values 1001011010, the state\RL{'}s bitstring.
 The analog input is also used during state creation.
 The outputs simply provide access to the data in the HSAM / oscillator.